Background History – Our Roots

 A BRIEF BACKGROUND

-Established in 1993, S.O.A.R. has well over 20 years of providing peer counselling and support services to adult survivors of childhood sexual abuse.
-Two mental health professionals, Deirdre O’Sullivan and Rita van Vulpen, from their experience of having counselled survivors of childhood sexual abuse for many years, developed a vision of a volunteer service where survivors who had reached a place in their personal healing and had the desire to counsel would, after receiving the appropriate training, provide a supportive, active listening ear to other survivors in their communities.
-The validity of their belief that support and counselling provided by peers would produce positive results, be cost-effective and reduce the load on an overburdened mental health system and staff has been proven year in and year out since its inception.
+Established in 1993, S.O.A.R. is in its twenty-seventh (27th) year of providing peer support services to adult survivors of childhood sexual abuse.
+Two mental health professionals, Deirdre O’Sullivan and Rita vanVulpen, from their experience of counseling survivors of childhood sexual abuse for many years, developed a vision of a volunteer service where survivors who had reached a place in their personal healing and had the desire and were ready would, after receiving the appropriate training, provide a supportive, listening ear to other survivors in their communities.
+The validity of their belief that support provided by peers would produce positive results, be cost effective and reduce the burden on an overextended mental health system and staff has been proven again and again through these 27 years.

-- provide an opportunity to do recovery work with other survivors,
+- provide an opportunity to do recovery work with other survivors

 - provide information regarding available resources, and

-- provide public education and awareness to the general population.
+- provide public education and awareness to the general population

 Though the findings of the 92/93 Women’s Project applied specifically to Kings, Annapolis and Hants Counties, S.O.A.R determined that similar needs exist across the province.
 This finding led S.O.A.R. to expand its mandate in 2002 to include all of Nova Scotia.

-Nova Scotia Society No: 2483696 Registered Charity Status: BN 876605726 RR0001
+Registered Charity Status: BN 876605726 RR0001